Alfredo Oriani: Posthumous fame

+Influence and legacy

 Calling for a renewal of the Italian state and a rebirth of ancient Roman imperialism it is no surprise that the nationalists should choose Oriani as their literary hero.
+'In Oriani', wrote the future fascist leader Dino Grandi, 'my generation found its anxieties, its feelings, its contradictions, its aspirations and its instincts confirmed, and above all explained and clarified.'
 Protagonists of nationalism such as Corradini and Federzoni opened the way to the future fascist interpretation of Oriani.
 Benito Mussolini considered Oriani one of the inspirers of Fascism for his criticism of the late 19th-century bourgeois culture.
 The posthumous edition of all his works was edited by Mussolini in person (1923–1933).
 Il Cardello, the old residence of Oriani, who is buried in the surrounding park, became a popular visiting place in Fascist Italy.
 Mussolini led the 'Marcia al Cardello' here in 1924 and returned on numerous occasions.
-The most telling testimony to what the place became is the mausoleum (built in 1923-24 by Giulio Arata), on the top of which stands the writer's tomb.
-Today, Oriani's house - national monument - is used as a writer's house-museum; the building is owned by the Fondazione Casa di Oriani.Georges Sorel, who admired Oriani as a romantic novelist and profound social philosopher, dedicated to him an essay entitled “La rivolta ideale” (L'Indépendance, April 15, 1912).
-Sorel believed that Oriani combined an aesthetic intuition with philosophic insight.
-His work, Sorel noted: “a été assez clairvoyant pour prévoir le désastre des scientistes et a contribué à maintenir la noble tradition hégélienne.”
-Oriani was also appreciated by leftist and anti-Fascist Antonio Gramsci, who wrote about him in his prison notebooks.
-Gramsci recognised Oriani as the “most honest and impassioned” advocate of “Italian national-popular grandeur” among the older generation of intellectuals.
+The most telling testimony to what the place became is the mausoleum (built in 1923–24 by Giulio Arata), on the top of which stands the writer's tomb.

+After the fall of Fascism, Oriani was on trial too.
+A national interest came up only for the centenary of his birth (1952) and the fiftieth anniversary of his death (1959), when the writer and his opera were set free from fascist appropriation.
+This operation brought a reversed reading: Oriani, especially through La lotta politica in Italia (that came out in 1956 in a valid critical edition by Alberto Maria Ghisalberti), ended up to be pointed as a «forerunner» – this time – of the Republic, and his democratic liberal opinions and his liking to Garibaldi and Mazzini were underlined.

+Starting from the 1960s Oriani's figure and historical work have never been so popular as during the previous decades, because in the meanwhile the historiographical discussion on the Risorgimento simply had been changed.
+That produced however, since Walter Maturi's reassessment of the writer's legacy, a more detached analysis of Oriani's historical and literary work.
+In particular the writings published during the 1980s have been studying Oriani's production within the cultural and political contest of his time, where he appears as a significant voice of the passage from nationalism inspired by the Risorgimento to a new and more aggressive nationalism that imposed itself at the beginning of the century.

+Today, Oriani's house – national monument – is used as a writer's house-museum; the building is owned by the Fondazione Casa di Oriani.